batuhanfaik/itu-cmpe/docs/source/user/Cihat Akkiraz.rst

 In this part, the user can create filling a form about new campus.
 When filling out this form, the user should pay attention to the following.

 - Campus name cannot be longer than 50 characters.
-- Campus address cannot be longer than 80 characters
+- Campus address cannot be longer than 80 characters.

 .. figure:: ../../images/akkiraz/create_new_campus.png
     :alt: Create New Campus
+    :scale: 60%
     :align: center

 Displaying Existing Campuses